 Drop-down menus

 When a user hovers or clicks on a main menu item, a drop-down menu will often appear, providing a pathway to additional levels of the site, forming a hierarchy.
-These drop-down menus are often used to categorize group related links, making it easier for users to find specific pieces of content without cluttering the navigation bar.
+These drop-down menus are often used to categorise group related links, making it easier for users to find specific pieces of content without cluttering the navigation bar.
 It is best practice to keep them concise with clear labels, and easily clickable areas.
 Creating a tiered structure can be particularly useful for fighting clutter and grouping related items under main categories.
 Visual cues such as arrows or icons can be used to better highlight these dropdowns.

 Breadcrumbs and Back Buttons